 - Use the Group Registration/Change form to make any changes to your group information.
 On the OA website, click on Edit a Meeting to make changes to your meeting.

 - When your group chooses to affiliate with an intergroup or national service board, include the intergroup’s/national service board’s number or at least the correct name of the intergroup/national service board.

 - With ANY change it is important to give complete information.
 The critical areas to complete are those marked “*required.”
 Make sure all information is accurate, and check that apartment numbers are included, as these are often overlooked.

 - Use your group number on all correspondence to the WSO.
 Once a group is registered, its group number will remain the same, regardless of changes to the meeting information.

 The group secretary can work with other members to make sure pertinent OA information reaches everyone.
 For instance, the secretary can make sure someone downloads the WSO newsletter, A Step Ahead, from the OA website and makes it available to members in the meeting.
-A group may also receive mailings from the intergroup/service board with information that needs to be distributed.
-Each OA group should be sure the secretary receives adequate help and materials to do his or her job.
+A group may also receive mailings from the intergroup/national service board with information that needs to be distributed.
+Each OA group should be sure the secretary receives adequate help and materials to do their job.
 The smooth flow of information between the WSO and the group depends on the secretary.

 Other tasks of group secretaries are outlined in the OA Handbook for Members, Groups, and Service Bodies.
 The secretary’s tasks may include presiding at group conscience and/or steering committee meetings or seeing that the meeting place is ready each week.